osrf/gazebo_tutorials/contrib_code/tutorial.md

 >
 > `int my_variable;` : Bad

+# Reduce Code Duplication

+Check to make sure someone else is not currently working on the same feature, before embarking on a project to add something to Gazebo.
+Simply send a quick email to the Gazebo mailing list expressing your interest and idea.
+Someone will get back to you shortly about your idea.

+# Write Tests

+All code should have a corresponding unit test.
+Gazebo uses [GTest](http://code.google.com/p/googletest) for unit testing.
+All regression test should be placed in `<gazebo_sources>/test/regresssion/`.

+Before creating a new regressions test file, check the current test files.
+If one closely matches the topic of your new code, simply add a new test function to the file.
+Otherwise, create a new test file, and write your test.

-# Test coverage
+## Test coverage

 The goal is to achieve 100% line and branch coverage.
 However, this is not always possible due to complexity issues, analysis tools misreporting coverage, and time constraints.
-Coverage of 90% line and 75% branch coverage would be great, however this is not a hard requirement.
-Do not let those coverage numbers stop you from writing more complete tests.
 Try to write as complete of a test suite as possible, and use the coverage analysis tools as guide.
+If you have trouble writing a test please ask for help in your pull request.

 Gazebo has a build target called `make coverage` that will produce a code coverage report.
 You'll need [lcov](http://ltp.sourceforge.net/coverage/lcov.php) and [gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html) installed.